 Making a Vietnamese Iced Coffee is quick and easy and on hot summer days or really anytime of year can be an enjoyable and delicious drink either whether you are at home or on road.
 Read on to find out more details on how to make this traditional coffee.

 If you want make Vietnamese iced coffee, you will need to gather up a few items before you get started.

 - A Vietnamese filter or phin, which can be bought at most Vietnamese or Asian stores.
 If not you can always find one on Amazon.

 - 2-3 tablespoon of ground coffee, preferably coffee from Vietnam, such as Trung Nguyen brand.
 Alternatively, coffee beans from Cafe Du Monde would also do.

 - Ice cubes or crushed ice if you would like it cold (optional).
 In the winter, a warm milk coffee is also very welcoming.

-- Put 2-3 sweetened condensed to a mug or small glass.
+Put 2-3 spoon fulls of sweetened condensed into a mug or small glass.
 Personally, I would use a small glass, as it is easier to calculate the amount of condensed milk and coffee.
-I recommend the amount of coffee to be double to triple to the amount of condensed milk.
+I recommend the amount of brewed coffee to be double to triple to the amount of condensed milk.

-- Put the phin on top of your mug or glass.
-Add 2-3 tablespoon of coffee powder to the phin, depending on how strong you would like it to be.
-Press the coffee powder with the screen coming in the phin set.
+Put the phin on top of your mug or glass.
+Add 2-3 tablespoons of ground coffee in the phin, (depending on how strong you would like it to be).
+Press the ground coffee with the screen included with the phin set.

-- Use a spoon to stir until the beverage has a delicious brown color.
+Use a spoon to stir until the coffee has a delicious brown color.
 Taste the mixture to see if it is sweet enough.
 If it tastes too watery, add more sweetened condensed milk.